codingfreak/pping/README.md

 choco install pping
 ```

-Alternatively you can simply download the 7z-package from [codingfreaks.de](https://codingfreaks.de/tools) and unzip the files in any directory.
+Alternatively you can simply download the zip-packages from [Github](https://github.com/codingfreak/pping/releases) or [codingfreaks.de](https://codingfreaks.de/pping) and unzip the files in any directory.
 It will make sense to add this directory to your PATH variable.

 **winget** We are NOT supporting the new Windows 11 package manager "winget" as long as this product requires complex installers like msi etc. We are providing an EXE and a json basically and thus think that an MSI for this would be overwhelming.